open5e/open5e/content/srd/conditions.md

 -   The condition ends if the grappler is incapacitated (see the condition).

--   The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-­‐‑wave* spell.
+-   The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-­wave* spell.

 #### Incapacitated